- Intro offer:60,000 points

 The Preferred carries a lower annual fee than the Reserve, its sister card.
 The Reserve card costs $550 annually and earns 5x points on flights booked through Chase Ultimate Rewards, 10x points on hotels and car rentals through Chase Ultimate Rewards, 10x points on Chase Dining purchases through Chase Ultimate Rewards, and 3x points on all other travel and dining.

-The Chase Sapphire Preferred has a bonus offer of 60,000 Ultimate Rewards points after spending $4,000 within three months, instead of 50,000 for the Chase Sapphire Reserve, for the same spend.
-However, because of these cards’ boosted redemption values, both bonuses are valued at $750 when you redeem for travel.
+The Chase Sapphire Preferred has a bonus offer of 60,000 Ultimate Rewards points after spending $4,000 within three months, just like the 60,000 bonus offer points for the Chase Sapphire Reserve, for the same spend.

 If you’re deciding between the two cards, we recommend taking a close look at your travel and lifestyle preferences.
 The Sapphire Preferred card carries a lower annual fee and a broader range of bonus categories, but it does not have nearly as many perks as the Sapphire Reserve.
 Depending on your habits and budget, you may find that you are able to use the perks of one card more than the other.